 Young business professional, with five years’ entrepreneurial experience in the automotive products industry.
 Highly competent in problem-solving and ascertaining client needs.
 Poised, resourceful manager and adaptable to any environment.
 Organizational ability to handle multiple priorities and deadline situations.
 A self-starter and a nimble learner, who believes in continuous innovation and reinvention.
 Holds a Bachelor’s Degree in Business Management and is currently serving as CEO of the BNI network in the county.

-Small Business Owner Job Descriptions, Responsibilities and duty Examples
+Small Business Owner Resume Job Descriptions and Responsibilities

 A Small Business Owner in Cellular and Telecoms may: